 - 8 oz of extra virgin olive oil

-- Combine with the olive oil in an 8 oz Mason jar and shake briefly until the ground chilies are evenly mixed into the oil.
+- Combine with the olive oil in an 8 oz Mason jar, and shake until the ground chilies are evenly suspended in the oil.

-- Let sit in a cool, dark place for two weeks to allow the oil to infuse and the chilies to settle.
+- Let sit in a cool, dark place for two weeks, allowing the oil to infuse and the chilies to settle.